ATB BoostR Live Event

 Currently Stashii meets up with all parties in person.
 In the future, they want to make this process completely automatic.
 Most clients store items for a 6 to 12 month-term

-- How do we communicate times to visit products?
+- How does one communicate the time they want to visit products?

 The terms and prices are set by the host of the items